Domestic Policy, Foreign Policy, Immigration

 American foreign policy will succeed in the present and future multipolar world only if it is clear, flexible and based on realist international theory.
 Donald Trump seems to understand the need to change our current unipolar and interventionist approach while Kamala Harris will likely continue it in some form.
 It is time for an American president with Theodore Roosevelt’s courage and vision and who will lead the transition to a foreign policy that effectively serves the American people and, in the end, the rest of the world as well.

-Domestic Policy, Foreign Policy, General, Nationalist Theory, Politics
+Domestic Policy, Foreign Policy, General, Nationalist Theory, Politics, The Crisis of the American Spirit

 The Crisis of the American Spirit – Living with Limits